 Brookfield Announces 2023 Dividend for the Manager and Corporation

-Also provides additional details of Series 8 and 9 class A preference shares in regards to the Arrangement

-/EIN News/ -- BROOKFIELD, NEWS, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- Brookfield Asset Management Inc. (NYSE: BAM, TSX: BAM.A) (“Brookfield”) and Brookfield Asset Management Ltd. (the “Manager”) today jointly announced the expected 2023 dividends for the Corporation (defined below) and the Manager.
+BROOKFIELD, NEWS, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- Brookfield Asset Management Inc. BAMBAM ("Brookfield") and Brookfield Asset Management Ltd. (the "Manager") today jointly announced the expected 2023 dividends for the Corporation (defined below) and the Manager.

 As previously announced, the transaction for the public listing and distribution of a 25% interest in Brookfield's asset management business, through the Manager, by way of a plan of arrangement ("Arrangement") is expected to be effective at the close of business on December 9, 2022.
 On the Arrangement becoming effective, Brookfield Asset Management Inc. will be renamed Brookfield Corporation (the "Corporation").